carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 first lambda (the one defining findSymbolInLogicalDylib) will just search for JIT'd code by calling the CompileLayer's findSymbol method.
 If we don't find a symbol in the JIT itself we'll fall back to our second lambda, which implements findSymbol.
-This will use the RTDyldMemoyrManager::getSymbolAddressInProcess method to search for the symbol within the program itself.
-If we can't find a symbol definition via either of these paths the JIT will refuse to accept our module, returning a "symbol not found" error.
+This will use the RTDyldMemoryManager::getSymbolAddressInProcess method to search for the symbol within the program itself.
+If we can't find a symbol definition via either of these paths, the JIT will refuse to accept our module, returning a "symbol not found" error.

-Now that we've built our symbol resolver we're ready to add our module to the JIT.
+Now that we've built our symbol resolver, we're ready to add our module to the JIT.
 We do this by calling the CompileLayer's addModuleSet method [4]_.
 Since we only have a single Module and addModuleSet expects a collection, we will create a vector of modules and add our module as the only member.
-Since we have already typedef'd our ModuleHandle type to be the same as the CompileLayer's handle type, we can return the handle from addModuleSet directly from our addModule method.
+Since we have already typedef'd our ModuleHandleT type to be the same as the CompileLayer's handle type, we can return the handle from addModuleSet directly from our addModule method.